 Hideyoshi—peasant turned general, military genius, and imperial regent of Japan—is the subject of an immense legendary literature.
-He is best known for the conquest of Japan’s sixteenth–century warlords and the invasion of Korea.
-But his lasting contribution is as governor whose policies shaped the course of Japanese politics for almost three hundred years.
+He is best known for the conquest of Japan’s 16th–century warlords and the invasion of Korea.
+But his lasting contribution is as governor whose policies shaped Japanese politics for almost 300 years.

 Muslim Chinese: Ethnic Nationalism in the People's Republic, Second Edition

 This second edition of Dru Gladney’s critically acclaimed study of the Muslim population in China includes a new preface by the author, as well as a valuable addendum to the bibliography, already hailed as one of the most extensive listing of modern sources on the Sino-Muslims.

 Ideas across Cultures: Essays on Chinese Thought in Honor of Benjamin I. Schwartz